 Scheme of Delegation

-If an application does not accord with the provisions of the Scheme of Delegation, it will be determined by the Authority's Planning Committee which meets once approximately every six weeks, usually on a Thursday starting at 10am at the National Park Offices in Helmsley, however due to the Coronavirus (Covid-19) outbreak and the need to comply with current ”lockdown” regulations Planning Committee Meetings will temporarily be held in a virtual format using the Lifesize video conferencing facility.
-The Authority has produced a Virtual Public Meeting Protocol, which sets out how the North York Moors National Park Authority virtual committee meetings will operate.
-The Protocol can be accessed on the Meetings and Agenda’s section of the Authority’s website
+If an application does not accord with the provisions of the Scheme of Delegation, it will be determined by the Authority's Planning Committee which meets once approximately every six weeks, usually on a Thursday starting at 10am at the National Park Offices in Helmsley.

-To find out more about how to attend the virtual meeting and/or participate please read the Authority's Public Speaking at Planning Committee Guidance Note.
+To find out more about our public speaking procedure for these meetings please read the Authority's public speaking at Planning Committee guidance note.

 After the decision